fabio-noga/Shenron-the-Bot/README.md

 A Simple Discord Bot
 *by* me.

+DISCLAIMER: This project it's full of inside memes and Portuguese NSFW (curse involved).
+It was made for fun, not for work.
+All documentation is in portuguese.

 Este bot ajuda na interação do utilizador com o servidor e na interação entre utilizadores.

 Funcionalidades: